SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.proHubPartCoef``
 """"""""""""""""""""""""""""""

- * boundary (in terms of participation coefficient) that separates provincial hub and connector hub
+ * Boundary (in terms of participation coefficient) that separates provincial hub and connector hub
  * default value: 0.45
  * argument type: float
  * this argument has no effect if Params.autoSetCartographyBoundaries = 1